Malulu/HRI-Design-2020/README.md

-### Half-day workshop on Designerly HRI Knowledge.
+#### Half-day workshop on Designerly HRI Knowledge.
 Held in conjunction with the 29th IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2020)
-#### Naples, Italy, August 31-September 4, 2020.
+##### Naples, Italy, August 31-September 4, 2020.

-You can use the [editor on GitHub](https://github.com/Malulu/HRI-Design-2020/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This workshop, that brings together HRI and Design researchers, is dedicated to the investigation of designerly forms of knowledge in HRI.
+In particular, learning from the existing debate in the Design and HCI fields, we will discuss the concept of intermediate-level knowledge through the specific perspective of HRI studies.

+The ultimate goal is to the state of art of HRI knowledge, by bridging it with the design discipline.
+By exploring perspectives, approaches, methods, tools, techniques, and contributions that fall within the concept of intermediate-level knowledge we'll start a conversation on what HRI design epistemology is (i.e., the study of knowledge creation) and could be, and how to evaluate and legitimate knowledge produced through HRI design practices.

 ### Markdown